MileHacker Logo

 • Regional Hub Status

-A center for commerce, education, and services in the Northwest.
+A place for commerce, education, and services in the Northwest.

 Agricultural Prowess

 Sugar mills process the raw cane, while food processing plants handle citrus and other produce.
 Textile manufacturing also plays a part in the local economy.
-The service sector, encompassing tourism, commerce, and education, continues to expand, reflecting the city's status as a regional capital.
+The service sector, encompassing tourism, commerce, and education, keeps on expand, reflecting the city's status as a regional capital.

 Cultural Richness